Luke-ebbis/TM-align/README.md

-# snakemake-pixi
+# TMalign

-Building snakemake workflows with pixi ✨
+Download TM align.

 ## Installation

 The following commands install dependencies of the workflow in the _current_ directory within the `.pixi` folder.
 After installation, you cannot move the folder without re-installling all the dependencies.

 ```bash
 curl -fsSL https://pixi.sh/install.sh | bash